PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

-To ensure that the pipeline can efficiently utilise the idle resources, we propose an approach that optimises the pipeline.
-Two important parameters that significantly impact the performance of the pipeline need to be considered:
+To maximize the utilization of idle resources, two parameters of \PiPar\ that impact the performance of the training pipeline are considered:

-\textit{a) Split point:} The split point of a neural network is denoted as $P$.
+\textit{a) Split point} of a DNN is denoted as $P$.
 All layers with indices less than or equal to $P$ are deployed on the device and the remaining layers are deployed on the server.
 The number of layers determines the amount of computation on a server/device, and the volume of data output from the split layer determines the communication traffic.
 Therefore, finding the most suitable value for $P$ for each device will balance the time required for computation on the server and the device as well as the communication between them.

-\textit{b) Parallel batch number:} the number of mini-batches that are used to concurrently train the model in each iteration of training is called parallel batch number and denoted by $N$.
-It is important that the computations for mini-batches fill up the pipeline.
-Therefore, it is necessary to decide the number of mini-batches involved in each training iteration.
+\textit{b) Parallel batch number} denoted as $N$ is the number of mini-batches used for concurrent training in each iteration.
+The computations of the mini-batches fill up the pipeline, so the number of mini-batches for each training iteration must be determined.

-The above two parameters, namely spilt point and parallel batch number, of the pipeline significantly influence the efficiency of \PipeLearn, and the approach required for obtaining the optimal values for $P$ and $N$ is developed.
-These parameters will change for different DNNs, servers/devices combinations and network conditions.
-An exhaustive search for optimal values based on actual model training would be time and resource consuming.
-Therefore, the approach developed rely on estimating the training time for different parameters.